 Subscriber Content

-This starts with a lead generation website.
-This site is built with a clear goal to generate leads and guide them through the lead stages.
+This starts with a lead generation website, a site built with a clear goal to generate leads and guide them through the lead stages.

 Subscribers need high-quality blog posts that help them explore their problems, why they're happening, and a broad but useful overview of how to fix them.
-This generates interest in how you help them.
-You capture more leads.
+This generates interest in how you help them, capturing more leads.

 Think long-term here.
 How can you build a lasting, meaningful relationship through helpful content?